WhatsApp/stickers/ISSUE_TEMPLATE.md

 - Please add [Android] or [iOS] to your issue title to indicate which platform your issue is for.
 - For Android, please assign the issue to @simonzhexu.
 For iOS, please assign the issue to @amrit-1901.
 - Remove this notes section after reading before submitting issue.
+- Only use the GitHub Issues section if you discovered issues with the code itself.
+Do not mistake the Issues page as a help desk.
+You can ask for help at [Stack Overflow](https://stackoverflow.com/).
 ```

 **Specifications**